- Ultrasensitive qualitative

 - Qualitative specific detection of

-only, by polymerase chain reaction
+only, by real time polymerase chain reaction

 Campylobacteraceae includes 2 genera,